leachad/jdbp/README.md

 #jdbp
-**Java Database Parser**
+**Java Database Prototyper**
-JavaUtility for rapid database layer prototyping built for any Java application.
+Utility for rapid database layer prototyping built for any Java application.
 Implements connection pooling with HikariCP project and targets JDBC Type 4 drivers.
 Goal of the project was to reduce the amount of code required to integrate JDBC with existing data stores

 **Currently Tested JDBC Type 4 Drivers**
 1. mysql